-Pest Control for Black Widow Spiders
+Black Widow Spiders Pest Control Q&A

 Black widows are one of the most feared spiders in North America, because their venom is toxic.
-Black widows are very distinctive in appearance; they are generally black and have a red hourglass-shaped marking on the underside of their abdomen.
+These spiders are very distinctive in appearance; they are generally black and have a red hourglass-shaped marking on the underside of their abdomen.

-Here in the Triangle, Black Widows are very common.
+Black widows can be found throughout North America and temperate locations throughout the world.
+Generally they nest in low areas, including garages, crawl spaces, and around the base of the home.
+Here in the Triangle, black widows are very common.
 Many people have black widows, and they do not even realize it.
 Black widows avoid light, and they hide in sheltered places.
-They are active during the night.
+They are also more active during the night.

 I can personally attest to this.
 When we first moved into our house, I treated the perimeter of our home within the first week of living there.
 The next day, there were so many dead black widows around the house, I could not believe it.
-I would never have guessed that there would be so many, if any at all.
+I would never have guessed that there would be so many if any at all.
 Our daughter was very young at the time, and she enjoyed playing outside.
-I felt confident letting her play outside because our house was regularly treated.
+I felt confident letting her play outside knowing our house was regularly treated.

 The above picture is from our front porch area (I moved some of them closer for picture-taking purposes).